hekopath/Lora-TTNMapper-T-Beam/README.md

 Derived from [sbiermann/Lora-TTNMapper-ESP32](https://github.com/sbiermann/Lora-TTNMapper-ESP32) and with some information/inspiration from [cyberman54/ESP32-Paxcounter](https://github.com/cyberman54/ESP32-Paxcounter) and [Edzelf/LoRa](https://github.com/Edzelf/LoRa).

 Modified and enhanced by dermatthias with sleep and OTAA features for this fork.
+Additional sleepytimes for the GPS module enabling lower-power-ish operations by stk, based on work by [JoepSchyns/Low_power_TTGO_T-Beam](https://github.com/JoepSchyns/Low_power_TTGO_T-beam) and helpful [ublox documentation in the UKHAS Wiki](https://ukhas.org.uk/guides:ublox_psm).
+This also measures and transmits battery voltage.

 ## Software dependencies